Monday, December 31, 2012

 You Feelin' Christmasy Punk?
 The Sequel

-"You feelin' Christmasy Punk" is a rough paraphrase of a Clint Eastwood line in a film about tough police detective, Dirty Harry.
 And what does that have to do with Christmas?
 That's a question I could ask all month long...

-It happens every December, I have to grab a big breath to even push open the doors of the local pharmacy, (yes one of the many franchises that have pressed sameness and uniformity and anonymity upon us) and face all the doo-dads and bling and ding -dong and blinkie and fuzzy stuff that it is hoped we will purchase to celebrate....
+It happens every December, I have to grab a big breath to even push open the doors of the local pharmacy, (yes one of the many franchises that have pressed sameness and uniformity and anonymity upon us) and face all the doo-dads and bling and ding-dong and blinkie and fuzzy stuff that it is hoped we will purchase to celebrate....

 But here's a post from 2009 that I hope you'll enjoy...